Skip to main content

 • The Pipeline's Source-Destination pairing determines the type of file transfers and permissions the Account can participate in.

 • An Account Group association is not required on Account creation.
-Accounts can be added to Account Group(s) after saving.
+Accounts can be associated with Account Group(s) after saving.

 • LDAP Accounts are created with at least one Account Group associated due to LDAP syncing requirements, but can be updated after creation.